Hrudaya Kaleyam

-Hrudaya Kaleyam is a 2014 Telugu-language parody film directed by Steven Shankar.
-It stars debutant Adarsh Mandadi in the lead role.
+Hrudaya Kaleyam is a 2014 Indian Telugu-language parody film directed by Sai Rajesh Neelam.
+It stars debutant Sampoornesh Babu in the lead role.

-The film revolves around Sampoornesh Babu, a petty thief who robs parts in electronic shops and why he robs electronic shops and departmental stores.
+The film revolves around a petty thief who robs parts in electronic shops and why he robs electronic shops and departmental stores.
 The movie was considered a hit at the box office.
-Since the budget was very low of 1.5 crores, this movie is considered to be one of the highest-grossing low budget movies by getting 4 Crores.
+Since the budget was very low of 1.5 crores, this movie is considered to be one of the highest-grossing low budget movies by getting 4 crores.
 The film released with low expectations on 4 April 2014 in theaters.
-Upon release, the film received largely positive reviews from critics and audience.
+Upon release, the film received largely positive reviews from critics and audience for its humour.